From Abracadabra to Zombies | View All

 Fisher has certainly had ample time to correct her original error, for which her only evidence was the fact that her son's symptoms appeared hours after his fourth DPT shot.
 Instead, she has sought to confirm her bias regarding vaccines in the face of a growing mountain of evidence that she's wrong.

 Despite her selective approach to evidence, Fisher has been appointed to several important national health committees and has been a speaker at many conferences.* One admirer is media celebrity and anti-vaxxer Bill Maher, who says he finds Fisher "extremely credible" and that she "speaks eloquently."
 I've never heard her speak, but she must be pretty good to maintain such a large following.
 I don't find her credible at all, however.
 I do find her intelligent and can see why many people find her one-sided and incomplete arguments persuasive.
 She's very good at combining accurate information with misleading claims to give the impression that the risk of serious negative effects from vaccines is significantly greater than the risk of serious ill effects from the diseases they protect against.
 For a more accurate and complete picture of these risks I recommend the website Science-Based Medicine.
-As an antidote to the rhetoric posted by Barbara Loe Fisher on vaccines, I recommend the reader listen to a special podcast on vaccines hosted by The Skeptic's Guide to the Universe.

 See also Antivaxxer Plague, Andrew Wakefield, the anti-vaccination movement, Russell Blaylock, detoxification therapies, Jay Gordon, Rauni Kilde, Joseph Mercola, supplements, Rights and Vaccines, and Defending Falsehoods.